overwolf/overwolf.github.io/docs/start/custom-installer-for-your-app.md

 * Create the HTML page you wish to display during the installation and name it "index.html".
 * There are 2 distinct phases to the installation process: downloading and installing.
+* The maximum element size is 640px x 288px.
 * For each phase, different content can be displayed.

 The following can be used as a template: